syzygyexe/Arkanoid_on_pygame-v0.1-/README.md

 08/07/2020 update:
 - New powerup "shooting paddle"
 - New class Rocket.
-- New method shoot was added to a Player class.
+- New method shoot was added onto a Player class.